 Airport-Specific Vegetated Roof Considerations

-There are some unique elements and regulatory factors in an airport environment that present challenges to expand vegetated roof space, including wildlife attractants, protection of mission critical equipment, height limitations during construction, secure access restrictions, and prevention of foreign object debris (FOD).
+There are some unique elements and regulatory factors in an airport environment that present challenges to expand vegetated roof space including wildlife attractants, protection of mission critical equipment, height limitations during construction, secure access restrictions and prevention of foreign object debris (FOD).

-The CDA's vegetated roof plantings must be a species that is unattractive to wildlife to minimize the potential for aircraft bird strikes.
-Sedum species such as white, tasteless, dragon's blood, orange, and goldmoss stonecrop were chosen for their lack of food production and deficiency of habitat, thereby reducing their attractiveness to wildlife.
+movement areas.
+The CDA's vegetated roof plantings must also be a species unattractive to wildlife to minimize the potential for aircraft bird strikes.
+Sedum species such as white, tasteless, dragon's blood, orange and goldmoss stonecrop were chosen for their lack of food production and deficiency of habitat, thereby reducing their attractiveness to wildlife.

 ||Dragon's Blood Stonecrop